On this page, you will find important information you need to know before you start your higher education or VET studies.

 Be mindful of who you provide your TFN/personal information to.

 - You should be aware that some education institutions use a marketing agent/broker to advertise their courses and enrol students.
 These agents/brokers DO NOT work for the Australian Government.
 You may see these agents/brokers at the train station, shopping mall, or outside other public places.
 They may even knock on your door or phone you.
 These marketing agents/brokers are required to identify themselves to you as someone acting on behalf of the relevant institution.
 If you decide to proceed with enrolling with the marketing agent/broker, you may need to provide them with some personal details.
-If you are uncomfortable doing this, you can also enrol directly with the institution.
+If you are uncomfortable doing this, you can instead enrol directly with the institution.
 However, never provide these marketing agents/brokers with your username or password from government agencies like Centrelink or MyGov.

 - Similarly, you should be wary of any education institution/marketing agent/broker offering you a free computer, tablet, phone, or other incentive to enrol.
 If it sounds too good to be true, then it probably is.
 Although most marketing agents/brokers do the right thing when recruiting students, there are some that don't.
 Some may try to pressure or trick you into handling over your TFN and other information like your name and date of birth.
-Remember, HELP debts including VET Student Loans are recorded against your TFN – so be careful of who you give this information to and do not give your TFN out, just to obtain a ‘free’ product.
+Remember, HELP debts including VET Student Loans are recorded against your TFN – so be careful of who you give this information to and do not give your TFN out just to obtain a ‘free’ product.

 If you are considering undertaking a Vocational Education and Training course and an education agent/broker approaches you and offers to sign you up for a course where there is access to VET Student Loans, this practice is not acceptable.
-Greater protections are now in place for students, and broker activity, the offering of incentives and cold calling are banned.
+Greater protections are now in place for students and broker activity, and the offering of incentives and cold calling are banned.
 Visit www.education.gov.au/vet-student-loans for more information.